Mornor/ml-auto-subtitles/notes.md

 - Check timeout of Lambda.
 Right now, it's 5 secs, might be too low.
 Increased to 5mins.
 - Check what is the max size of file I can locally download with ECS (need EFS?) -> 10GB for Docker layer, and additional 4GB for volume mounts.
 - Handle failure on the ECS container and all the Lambdas (no SQS message etc ...)
-- In the trigger_transcribe_job lambda, we can automatically get the MediaFormat from the key (.split('.')[0]) -> .mp3, instead of giving it a variable.s
+- In the trigger_transcribe_job lambda, we can automatically get the MediaFormat from the key (.split('.')[0]) -> .mp3, instead of giving it a variable.
+- Delete old mp3 file from S3 once transcribe job is done.

 [Problem]
 - Not possible to extract sound w/ lambda because Numpy cannot be added to a Python package.